thumbnail image

 • PERU

-We work with the Shipibo-Conibo community
+We support the Shipibo-Conibo community

-• SHIPIBO-CONIBO
+SHIPIBO-CONIBO

 The Shipibo-Conibo are an indigenous people along the Ucayali River in the Amazon rainforest in Peru.
 Formerly two groups, the Shipibo and the Conibo, they eventually became one distinct tribe through intermarriage and communal ritual and are currently known as the Shipibo-Conibo people.